-- XML INITIALIZE (page 80).
-The XML INITIALIZE statement initializes or opens a session with the xmlif library. - XML EXPORT FILE (page 62).
-The XML EXPORT FILE statement constructs an XML document (as a file) from the contents of a COBOL data item. - XML IMPORT FILE (page 65).
-The XML IMPORT FILE statement reads an XML document (from a file) into a COBOL data item. - XML TERMINATE (page 80).
-The XML TERMINATE statement terminates or closes the session with the xmlif library.
+- XML INITIALIZE (on page 93), which initializes or opens a session with the xmlif library. - XML EXPORT FILE (on page 73), which constructs an XML document (as a file) from the contents of a COBOL data item. - XML IMPORT FILE (on page 77), which reads an XML document (from a file) into a COBOL data item. - XML TERMINATE (on page 93), which terminates or closes the session with the xmlif library.